Ernest K. Gann: Sailing and conservationism

 During his tenure with Matson, Gann moved his family to San Francisco, and tried his luck at commercial fishing during the end of his airline career.
 Gann started the Western Ocean Fishing Company and purchased a 40 ft. fishing boat which was renamed the Fred Holmes after his major investor.
 This venture was short lived, leaving Gann once again unemployed.
 Gann's father moved to the famed 17-Mile Drive in Pebble Beach for his retirement.
-In the early 1950's, Gann began to write Soldier of Fortune in a room at the Sundial Lodge, and his typist used the large dressing room as a sleeping room.
+In the early 1950s, Gann began to write Soldier of Fortune in a room at the Sundial Lodge, and his typist used the large dressing room as a bedroom.

 In a bid to help his son and keep the grandkids nearby, he bought Gann a cottage a mile down the road in Pebble Beach.
-This cottage is where Gann's writing really took-off, finishing the High and the Mighty, Fiddler's Green, Soldier of Fortune and working the associated movie deals.
+This cottage is where Gann's writing really took off, finishing the High and the Mighty, Fiddler's Green, Soldier of Fortune and working the associated movie deals.
 As Gann's fortunes grew, Eleanor's health began to fade.
 His marriage began to suffer and Eleanor eventually decided to divorce Gann.
-She was afflicted with numerous health problems, including severe rheumatoid arthritis, and following several years of declining health, she died on December 23, 1966 at Pebble Beach.
-Gann would endure several more tragedies in his personal life, including the death of his eldest son, George, who was swept overboard in a storm while working on an oil tanker in the Gulf of Alaska in 1973.
+She was afflicted with numerous health problems, including severe rheumatoid arthritis, and following several years of declining health, she died on December 23, 1966, at Pebble Beach.
+Gann would endure several more tragedies in his personal life, including the death of his eldest son, George Kellogg Gann, who was swept overboard in a storm while working on an oil tanker in the Gulf of Alaska in 1973.